-The Team Who will facilitate this set of turnkey exercises?
-How do educators currently determine Root Cause before taking action?
+The Team Who will facilitate this turnkey exercise?

+How do educators currently determine what questions to ask when analyzing data?
 What practices are currently in place?

-What is at stake?
-What might people have to give up or let go of in order to engage in this type of exercise?
+What might people have to give up or let go of in order to engage in this type of questioning?
 This may include long-standing practices and deeply held, sometimes limiting, beliefs.
-What will success look like?
-If someone were to walk through your school three years from now, after this piece of the work has taken root, what would they see?

-Analyze: Root Cause Analysis
+Analyze: Triangulation